When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 Maybe you don’t!
 That’s ok.
 But I do get a lot of questions about it.
 So if there’s a teensy bit of you that’s curious then why not read on?

-Most bloggers fall into one of two camps, they start out with the idea to make money and a business from it or they don’t but at some point in time decide to do so.
+Most bloggers fall into one of two camps, they start out with the idea of wanting to make money and a business from it or they don’t. but at some point in time decide to do so.
 I fall into the latter.